svetlyak40wt/event-driven-web-components-realworld-example-app/readme.md

 1. header/profile
 2. otherUser/profile
-3. editor => edit & delete buttons
-4. article/comments etc.
+3. article/comments etc.
-5. clean error handling at controller level (linter is complaining if there are no error handlings)
+4. clean error handling at controller level (linter is complaining if there are no error handlings)